buildo/formo/website/docs/recommended-patterns.md

 ## Define a shared type for field issues

-`useFormo` is agnostic in the specific type you use for field issues, but it's highly recommended to define a fixed type for this and re-use it across your application.
+`formo` is agnostic in the specific type you use for field issues, but it's highly recommended to define a fixed type for this and re-use it across your application.